carol-lim/shower-queue-app/README.md

 ## To start app ##

 Rename backend/.env.example to backend/.env
+Replace your supabase url and anon key (Do not replace in .example file to prevent leaking secrets to Github)

 Rename frontend/.env.example to frontend/.env

 Change the ports in .env files if needed